 Advanced Cataracts.
 When the lens becomes clouded from advanced cataracts, this can block the normal flow of fluid within the eye, causing increased intraocular pressure.

-What are the Symptoms of Glaucoma in Cats?
+What Are the Symptoms of Glaucoma in Cats?

 Cloudy or Bluish Cornea.
 Swelling in the cornea, as caused by fluid buildup, can make the eyes look cloudy or hazy.